transitd/transitd/README.md

 Emerging mesh networks make use of many different routing protocols.
 These protocols may or may not be peering-compatible with the current Internet routing infrastructure.
 Implementations of such networks may not necessarily want to have default routes (for Internet-bound traffic) or may not have network-wide default route.
 Most access to the traditional Internet has recurring cost associated with it, which is incompatible with the idea of open community mesh networking.
 In most cases, one cannot simply assume that access to such networks will grant them access to the traditional Internet.
 There may be multiple available Internet gateways in a particular mesh network, some free of charge to use and some that may cost a fee.
 In all cases, setting up connection to the traditional Internet through these community network gateways would be a manual process.
 Mnigs makes the process of staying online through the mesh network automated.

-Warning:  code in this repository is work in progress and currently not usable yet.
+Warning:  code in this repository is work in progress and currently not usable, feel free to contribute.

 ## Main Advantages
 * Decentralized (uses routing tables to do breadth first search for mnigs servers)